 USER COMMUNITY ENGAGEMENT

 It is important to have a clear and common statement of the primary user community requirements as the basis for any Constellation.
 Full use should be made of existing requirement statements – IGOS-P theme reports, GEO 10-Year Implementation Plan, GEO Work Plans, GCOS Implementation Plan, CEOS Work Plan etc – and the team should avoid as far as possible introducing new requirements.
-As noted above, Constellations are encouraged to develop end-toend value chains in planning engagement with the user community.
+As noted above, Constellations are encouraged to develop end-to-end value chains in planning engagement with the user community.

 Throughout the proposal and implementation phases, it is essential to have regular contributions from senior representatives of the appropriate user community, in order to better serve their needs.
 Their cooperation is essential in validating the proposed Constellation’s criteria, requirements, and ensuring worthwhile objectives and measureable results.